allamaprabhuani/akantu2/joss/paper.md

 to take advantage from object-oriented high-level abstraction, and maintain performance in the critical areas of the code.
-In addition Akantu, benefits from distributed memory parallelization, and on the contrary to many finite-element codes, Akantu as a element centric parallelization that make it easier to implement algorithm like the dynamic insertion of extrinsic cohesive elements.
+In addition Akantu, benefits from distributed memory parallelization, and on the contrary to many finite-element codes, Akantu as a element centric parallelization that makes it easier to implement algorithms like the dynamic insertion of extrinsic cohesive elements.

 # Scaling analysis

-![Time to solution with and without cohesive insertion.\label{fig:tts}](results/TTS.svg) The idea of high performance and scalability is a necessity for the resolution needed by fracture and contact simulation.
-To illustrate this a 3D simulation with a simple cube, composed of 4'392'180 tetrahedra and 734'594 nodes, is compressed and sheared.
-This simulation as for only aim to stress the code by forcing a lot of fragmentation to take place, ~460'000 cohesive elements inserted.
-This simulation was ran for 1 to 720 cores, on a cluster composed of Intel Xeon nodes with 2 sockets of 36 cores, 512Gb of RAM and a dual 25Gb Ethernet links.
-The median time to solution (TTS) between six runs per number of cores is shown in Figure \autoref{fig:tts} with and without cohesive element begin inserted.
+![Time to solution with and without cohesive insertion.\label{fig:tts}](results/TTS.svg) High performance and scalability is a necessity for the resolution of fracture and contact simulations.
+To illustrate the possibilities offered by Akantu, a 3D simulation is presented where a cube composed of 4'392'180 tetrahedra and 734'594 nodes is being compressed and sheared.
+This simulation has for only purpose to demonstrate how Akantu behaves during a simulation where massive fragmentation takes place: ~460'000 cohesive elements were inserted during the run.
+This simulation was ran on 1 up to 720 cores, on a cluster composed of Intel Xeon nodes with 2 sockets of 36 cores, 512Gb of RAM and dual 25Gb Ethernet links.
+The average time to solution (TTS) computed over six different runs is computed for each core number on the $x$-axis in Figure \autoref{fig:tts}.
+The overhead due to cohesive element insertion is also highlighted by providing the timings when cohesive element insertions are precluded.

 # Publications
 The following publications have been made possible with Akantu: